 There are a lot of fantastic (python) libraries that offer methods to calculate various edit distances, including Hamming distances: Distance, textdistance, scipy, jellyfish, etc.

 In this case, I needed a hamming distance library that worked on hexadecimal strings (i.e., a Python str) and performed blazingly fast.
 Furthermore, I often did not care about hex strings greater than 256 bits.
-That length constraint is different vs all the other libraries and enabled me to explore vectorization techniques via numba, numpy, and even SSE/AVX.
+That length constraint is different vs all the other libraries and enabled me to explore vectorization techniques via numba, numpy, and SSE/AVX intrinsics.

 Lastly, I wanted to minimize dependencies, meaning you do not need to install numpy, gmpy, cython, pypy, pythran, etc.

-Eventually, after playing around with gmpy.popcount, numba.jit, pythran.run, numpy, and AVX2, I decided to write what I wanted in a raw C++ header.
-Note: the only C++-feature I’m exploiting is C++ exceptions; without that, this could easily be C. At this point, I’m using raw char* and int*, so exploring re-writing this in Fortran makes little sense.
-Vectorization techniques also ended up adding more overhead from data transfer between vector registers and normal registers; also, converting the hex strings to vector-register-ingestible floats from char* proved to have a non-trivial overhead.
+Eventually, after playing around with gmpy.popcount, numba.jit, pythran.run, numpy, I decided to write what I wanted in essentially raw C. At this point, I’m using raw char* and int*, so exploring re-writing this in Fortran makes little sense.

 pip install hexhamming